-We know a student who went extreme.
+I know a college student who went extreme.
 After countless lessons on faith in action he left the country.

-First to South Africa and Mozambique where he spent his summer playing soccer and sharing Christ.
+First to South Africa and Mozambique, where he spent his summer playing soccer and sharing Christ.
 Several young men came to faith during his visit, but after he left (to attend Moody Bible Institute in the fall), the local Muslims killed them.
-Our friend grieved for months.
+My friend grieved for months.

-The next summer he went to Sudan and Central African Republic.
+The next summer he went to Sudan and Central African Republic (CAR).
 If you’ve followed Sudan in the news you know what he saw there.
-He saw even more in the CAR when they tossed him in prison, expecting a plump American ransom.
+He saw even more in the CAR when they tossed him into prison, expecting a plump ransom.
 Prayer exploded on his behalf and they released him without torture.
 Back to Moody for year two.

-His third summer was spent traveling Israel, Egypt, and nearby regions, followed by a third year at Moody.
+His third summer was spent traveling Israel, Egypt, and other nearby places, followed by a third year at Moody.

-The ones under the umbrellas are their “owners” who pass the time regarding the workers carefully.
+The ones under the umbrellas are their “owners” who pass the time regarding their workers carefully.

-Here’s a thought: the next time you learn of a student doing, see if you can work his or her stories into what the rest of your group is hearing.
+Here’s a thought: the next time you learn of a student doing, see if you can work his or her stories into what the rest of your church is hearing.